zulip/zulip/README.dev.md

   `do-destroy-rebuild*-database` scripts.

 - When building the development environment using Vagrant and the LXC provider, if you encounter permissions errors, you may need to `chown -R 1000:$(whoami) /path/to/zulip` on the host before running `vagrant up` in order to ensure that the synced directory has the correct owner during provision.
 This issue will arise if you run `id username` on the host where `username` is the user running Vagrant and the output is anything but 1000.
-  This seems to be caused by Vagrant behavior; more information can be found here https://github.com/fgrehm/vagrant-lxc/wiki/FAQ#help-my-shared-folders-have-the-wrong-owner
+  This seems to be caused by Vagrant behavior; more information can be found [here](https://github.com/fgrehm/vagrant-lxc/wiki/FAQ#help-my-shared-folders-have-the-wrong-owner).